-Perhaps the most vital of the “soft skills” to cultivate is good communication.
-Leaders communicate goals and strategies to their organizations and to the public.
-Employers depend on employees to effectively contribute ideas or tactfully raise concerns, and to do so without putting others down or causing conflicts.
+Perhaps the most vital “soft skill” to cultivate is good communication.
+Leaders communicate goals and strategies to their organizations and the public.
+Employers depend on employees to effectively contribute ideas or tactfully raise concerns and to do so without putting others down or causing conflicts.
 Reports depend on managers to efficiently communicate expectations and targets.